JV192/SimpleMessenger/README.md

 One instance must be set to server mode and the second to client mode.
 Messenges can be encrypted with AES-128 cipher.

+# Usage
+- Switch your instance of the program to client mode
+- Type in the IP of your partner in the TextField under "Connection" label
+- Click on the "Connect" button
+- <Optional> select encryption type and choose a key (note that it should match the key of your partner exactly)
+- Once connected, type in your messenges and click on the "Send" button

 ![Snapshot of the GUI](/GUI.png)